Imagine Dragons

-The band's second studio album Smoke + Mirrors (2015) reached number one in the US, Canada and the UK.
+The band's second studio album Smoke + Mirrors (2015) reached number one in the US, Canada, and the UK.
 This was followed by their third studio album Evolve (2017), which resulted in three chart-topping singles, "Believer", "Thunder", and "Whatever It Takes", also making them the artist with the most weeks at number one on the Billboard Hot Rock Songs chart.
 The album reached the top five in many countries.
 The band's fourth studio album Origins (2018) featured the single "Natural", which became their fifth song to top the Hot Rock Songs chart.
-Although all four albums were commercially successful, critical reception was mixed.
-The band released their fifth studio album Mercury – Act 1 on September 3, 2021 and its follow-up Mercury – Act 2 on July 1, 2022, to similar reviews.
+The band has since released Mercury – Acts 1 & 2 (2022), a double album featuring the US top 5 hit "Enemy", and Loom (2024), their first album without longtime drummer Daniel Platzman.
+Despite their popularity and commercial success, the band's music has been consistently met with mixed critical reception.

-Imagine Dragons has won three American Music Awards, nine Billboard Music Awards, one Grammy Award, one MTV Video Music Award, and one World Music Award.
+Imagine Dragons won three American Music Awards, nine Billboard Music Awards, one Grammy Award, one MTV Video Music Award, and one World Music Award.
 In May 2014, the band was nominated for 14 Billboard Music Awards, including Top Artist of the Year and a Milestone Award, which recognizes innovation and creativity of artists across different genres.
 In April 2018, the band was nominated 11 more times for Billboard Music Awards.

-Imagine Dragons has sold more than 75 million records worldwide, making them one of the world's best-selling music artists.
-They were the most streamed group of 2018 on Spotify and are the first rock act to have four songs, "Radioactive", "Demons", "Believer", and "Thunder", to surpass one billion streams each.
+Imagine Dragons have sold more than 74 million albums and 65 million digital songs worldwide, making them one of the world's best-selling music artists.
+They have also earned 160 billion streams across music platforms.
+They were the most streamed group of 2018 on Spotify, the first rock act to have four songs, "Radioactive", "Demons", "Believer", and "Thunder", to surpass one billion streams each, and the only group in RIAA history to have four songs certified higher than Diamond.
 According to Billboard, "Believer", "Thunder", and "Radioactive" were the three best performing rock songs of the 2010s.